livebook-dev/livebook/docs/runtime.md

 The code inside your notebook runs in the context of this specific node started for your notebook, isolated from Livebook and other running notebook sessions.

-Since your notebook has its own node, it can declare its own Hex package dependencies via `Mix.install/2`.
+Since your notebook has its own node, it can declare its own package dependencies via `Mix.install/2`.

 ## Attached runtime